-Wealthfront was founded in 2008 and is the original online financial advisor (robo-advisor) in the industry.
-Based in Silicon Valley, Wealthfront was the first to reach $1 billion in assets under management (AUM), and now has over $3 billion in assets under management as of 4Q2016.
-I’ve personally met with some of their employees given I currently live in San Francisco.
+Wealthfront was launched in 2011 and is the original online financial advisor (robo-advisor) in the industry.
+Based in Silicon Valley, Wealthfront was the first to reach $1 billion in assets under management (AUM), and now has over $13 billion in assets under management as of 2021.
+Here is a comprehensive Wealthfront review.

 Modern Portfolio Theory

 The efficient frontier is a concept in modern portfolio theory introduced by Harry Markowitz and others in 1952.
 If there are two portfolios that offer the same expected return, investors will prefer the less risky one.
 If the price is the same, wouldn’t you buy the exact same house with panoramic ocean views over the one with a view of another building?
 Of course you would.

 In Modern Portfolio Theory, everything is RATIONAL, which is why I’m such a big fan.
 Everybody here wants to improve their personal finances, which is why none of you are on Buzzfeed killing brain cells.

 Nobody here thinks they’ll have guaranteed employment for life, which is why you are building as many income streams as possible.

 Unfortunately, there are a lot of irrational people out there who believe they can get ahead without putting in the effort.
 I’ve even met some C students who think they deserve A lifestyles.
 No wonder credit cards are such big business.
 They allow consumers to realize their delusions.

 According to the Efficient Frontier chart below, optimum portfolios trac